Pylons/pyramid_formish/docs/index.rst

+The ``for``, ``name``, and ``renderer`` attributes of a ``formish:form`` tag mirror the meaning of the meanings of these names in :mod:`repoze.bfg` ``view`` ZCML directive.

+``for`` represents the class or interface which the context must implement for this view to be invoked.
+It is optional.
+If it is not supplied, the form will be invokable against any context.

+``name`` is the view name.
+It is optional.
+If it is not supplied, it defaults to the empty string ``''``, which implies that the form will be the default view for its context.

-The ``for``, ``name``, and ``renderer`` attributes of a ``formish:form`` tag mirror the meaning of the meanings of these names in :mod:`repoze.bfg` ``view`` ZCML directive.  ``for`` represents the class or interface which the context must implement for this view to be invoked.  ``name`` is the view name.  ``renderer`` is the path to a Chameleon ZPT template which will be used to render the form when it is first presented, or redisplay the form with errors when form validation fails.
+``renderer`` is the path to a Chameleon ZPT template which will be used to render the form when it is first presented, or redisplay the form with errors when form validation fails.
 The template is either a BFG "resource specification" or an absolute or ZCML-package-relative path to an on-disk template.
+It is optional.
+If it is not supplied, the ``__call__`` method of the form controller must return a :class:`webob.Response` object rather than a dictionary.

 The ``form_id`` tag represents the HTML ``id`` attribute value that the form will use when rendered.